The Tailor of Panama (film): Production

 The Tailor of Panama was shot at the Ardmore Studios in County Wicklow, Ireland, and on location in Panama City, Lake Gatun and Gamboa, Panama.
 It was produced by Boorman's Irish production company Merlin Films, with financial support from Columbia Pictures.

 Like the novel, the film is inspired by Graham Greene's 1958 novel Our Man in Havana, which depicts intelligence agencies believing reports from local informants in Cuba.
 Whereas the novel was set in the 1990s, before the American withdrawal from the Panama Canal Zone, the film moves the time period to the 21st century.

 In the original ending of the film, Osnard is shot by Pendel.
-This was changed to allow Osnard to escape.
+This was changed to allow Osnard to escape, with this new ending reshot.

 Reception

 The film holds a 75% approval rating on Rotten Tomatoes with an average rating of 6.8/10 based on 119 reviews.
 The site's consensus states: "The Tailor of Panama is a smart, darkly satirical thriller with exuberant performances from Pierce Brosnan and Geoffrey Rush."
 On Metacritic, it holds a score of 66 out of 100 based on reviews from 31 critics, indicating "generally favorable reviews".